rickballard/CoCiviumBackUp/insights/forking-as-epistemic-containment.md

 ## [12] Epistemic Containment as a Feature of Designed Civilization

-Unlike legacy nations or digital platforms that fracture from collapse or competition, Civium **designs for divergence**.
+Unlike legacy nations or digital platforms that fracture from collapse or competition, CoCivium **designs for divergence**.

 - Forking is not exceptional—it's procedural.
 - Epistemic humility becomes system architecture.
-- Civium’s integrity is not threatened by disagreement; it is **measured by how safely it contains it**.
+- CoCoCivium’s integrity is not threatened by disagreement; it is **measured by how safely it contains it**.

 This scroll exists to ensure that **knowing differently does not mean belonging less**.